DrItanium/sim5/README.md

-# sim5 - an i960 simulator targeting the atmega8515
+# sim5 - an i960 simulator targeting the atmega162

-The atmega8515 is a very simple AVR microcontroller with 8k of flash and 512 bytes of SRAM.
+The atmega162 is a very simple AVR microcontroller with 16k of flash and 1k of SRAM.
 It is actually a very good target to emulate an i960 for one very important reason.
 It comes with something called EBI/XMEM.
-This maps a 16-bit bus to the data space of the 8515.
+This maps a 16-bit bus to the data space of the 162.
 Thus it becomes simple to access external devices very easily.
 Combining this with a series of external latches and an SRAM chip allows one to create a 32-bit bus and also enough space to cache values if necessary.
 This means we can emulate a 32-bit address bus with